Azure/azure-service-operator/docs/development.md

 4. When you run this command, you will be prompted with two questions - if you want to create a resource, and a corresponding controller.
 Answer yes to both of these.

+This will create
+  - CRD types file in /api/v1alpha1
+  - a controller file in controllers/{resource_type}_controller.go
-This will create the Custom Resource Definition types file, the controller file, and other needed scaffolding.
+  - and other needed scaffolding.

 ```shell
 ➜  azure-service-operator git:(testbranch) ✗ kubebuilder create api --group azure --version v1alpha1 --kind AzureNewType